octavia-crompton/SVE-R/README.md

 2. Open a terminal and nagivate to the model directory.
 3. Call the command: `python call_dry.py test`

-If the above lines throw an error, it is likeley because the Python things differed.
-Try creating a virtual environmentand installing the same python library versions:
+If the above lines throw an error, it is likely due a difference in Python or Fortran versions.

+The Fortran code was developed using a gfortran compiler, and has not been tested on other compilers.
+Additionally, it requires the [accelarate](https://sites.ualberta.ca/~kbeach/lapack.html "Title") framework:

-__Installing Python dependencies__
+__Python dependencies__

+The Python wrapper scripts and Jupyter notebooks use Python 2.7 and the libraries listed in `requirements.txt`.
-The required Python libraries can be installed from the requirements file `requirements.txt` with pip:
+The easiest way to match environments is to create a virtual environment and install the required Python libraries with pip:

   `pip install -r requirements.txt`

-To create a virtual environment that is compatible with the jupyter notebook files:
+To create a virtual environment that is compatible with the Jupyter notebook examples:

 `conda create -n o_env  python=2.7 ipykernel`
-`source activate ipykernel_py2`    # On Windows, remove the word 'source' `python -m ipykernel install --user
+`source activate ipykernel_py2`    # On Windows, remove the word 'source' `python -m ipykernel install --user`

-More details in the documentation:  https://ipython.readthedocs.io/en/stable/install/kernel_install.html

-Notes:
-- The Fortran code requires the accelerate framework.
+Please refer to the Conda documentation for [more details](https://ipython.readthedocs.io/en/stable/install/kernel_install.html "Title")

 __List of files:__